- Challenges on the way to personalization in financial services

 - Reimagine your customers’ banking experience

-Absent personalization among financial institutions seems confusing.
-Every day, banks generate a huge amount of customer data.
-Yet, it often remains unused for delivering unique offers to the customer.
+Current state of financial institutions seems confusing.
+Every day, banks generate a huge amount of customer data that can be turned into competitive advantage.
+Yet, it often remains unused for delivering unique offers to the existing users and attracting potential customers.

-In our conversations with clients, we see that banking executives are nonetheless eager to improve customer satisfaction with personalized customer experiences.
+In our conversations with clients, we see that banking executives are nonetheless eager to improve customer satisfaction and increase the customer lifecycle with personalized customer experiences.
 Marketing, customer service, and customer experience teams realize that personalized banking is crucial to making indirect revenue.

-By building personalized relationships with clients, banks get additional financial worth such as up-and cross-selling, new clients through recommendations, inter-bank transfers, among others.
+By building personalized relationships with clients, banks get additional financial worth such as up-and cross-selling of financial products, new clients through recommendations, inter-bank transfers, among others.
 All these complement direct revenue streams and are the result of brand affinity.

 Challenges on the way to personalization in financial services

-A deep understanding of customer persona and preferences is what leads to a bespoke experience in financial services.
-However, granular offerings are often hampered by common limitations present in banking.
+A deep understanding of customer persona and consumer expectations and preferences is what leads to a bespoke experience in financial services.
+Consider that over 60% of customers want their bank to be as personalized as Amazon or a personal shopper.
+That’s the standard the banks should aim for.
+However, obtaining it isn’t easy as granular offerings are often hampered by common limitations present in the financial services industry.

-Moreover, the lack of consistent data analytics stops banks from leveraging already available data.
+Moreover, the lack of consistent data analytics stops banks from leveraging already available data as a competitive advantage.
 This means that banking institutions are unable to compete with tech-savvy banks by default, thus losing profit and potential regulars.

-Siloed data and isolated departments also hobble the successful adoption of a customer-first mindset.
+Siloed data and isolated departments also hobble the successful adoption of a customer-first mindset and big data analytics.
 Silo mentality is detrimental to both internal and external policies since it limits data flows to a specific branch or employee.
-As a result, no uniform data governance approach is possible, making personalization unviable at all stages.
+As a result, no uniform data governance approach is possible, making personalization and advanced analytics unviable at all stages.

 Typically, organizational silos refer to incompatible tech systems that cannot programmatically interact with each other.
 As a result, data is fixed in one department and segregated from other parts of the system architecture.
 Therefore, before implementing a new setup, companies can either update a whole infrastructure or connect legacy systems to the new infrastructure component.